Reveal Plastic Surgery

 Our board-certified plastic surgeons have decades of combined experience performing cosmetic procedures for the face, breasts, and body.
 Their expertise, superior care, and impressive outcomes draw patients from across the San Francisco Bay Area.
 Their caring, down-to-earth personalities cultivate lasting doctor-patient relationships.

 Depending on the specifics of your procedure, you may be under general anesthesia or simply local anesthesia with sedation for your blepharoplasty.
-Your surgeon discusses his recommendation for anesthesia with you during your consultation and preoperative appointments.
+Dr. Bates or Dr. Maser will discuss their recommendation for anesthesia with you during your consultation and preoperative appointments.
 Once you are completely anesthetized, your surgeon carefully makes incisions to minimize the visibility of future scars.
 If your upper eyelid is being treated, he makes an incision in the upper eyelid crease to remove excess fat and skin and tighten muscles and tissue.
 If your lower eyelid is being treated, your surgeon makes an incision below the line of your lower eyelashes or inside your lower eyelid to remove excess fat and skin.

 At our office, many patients choose to combine eyelid surgery with a chemical peel to reduce discoloration of the skin below their eyes.